 - Problem with quick tear evaporation

-Whether it’s from hormone changes, autoimmune disease, inflamed eyelid glands, allergic eye disease, our dry eye examination can get to the root of the problem for diagnosing the appropriate treatment for chronic dry eye.
+Whether the problem’s from hormonal changes, autoimmune disease, inflamed eyelid glands or allergic eye disease, our dry eye examination can get to the root of the problem.
+Then, we can diagnose the appropriate treatment for chronic dry eye.

-Since dry eyes can result from a variety of causes, our comprehensive examination will search for or measure the following:
+Because dry eyes can result from a variety of causes, our comprehensive examination searches for or measures the following:

 - Abnormalities in the conjunctiva

 - Presence of MMP-9 enzymes on the ocular surface